cloudfoundry/docs-bosh/content/snapshots.md

 bosh snapshots
 ```

 Displays the job, Content ID (CID), and created date of all snapshots.
-Run <code>bosh snapshots</code> to display a list of CIDs if you need to find specific snapshots to recover.
+Run `bosh snapshots` to display a list of CIDs if you need to find specific snapshots to recover.

 ```shell
 bosh take snapshot [JOB] [INDEX]
 ```

 Takes a snapshot of the job VM that you specify.
-If you do not specify a <code>JOB</code>, takes a snapshot of every VM in the current deployment.
+If you do not specify a `JOB`, takes a snapshot of every VM in the current deployment.

 ```shell
 bosh delete snapshot SNAPSHOT-CID
 ```

-Deletes the snapshot that SNAPSHOT-CID specifies.
+Deletes the snapshot that `SNAPSHOT-CID` specifies.

 ```shell
 bosh delete snapshots